zhangyue-hashdata/cloudberrydb/README.md

 ## Roadmap

-You can check our [Cloudberry Roadmap 2024](https://github.com/orgs/cloudberrydb/discussions/369) out to see the product plans and goals we want to achieve in 2024.
+You can check our [Cloudberry Roadmap ](https://github.com/apache/cloudberry/discussions/868) out to see the product plans and goals we want to achieve.
 Welcome to share your thoughts and ideas to join us in shaping the future of Apache Cloudberry (Incubating).
 (We will update the Roadmap after entering the Incubator.)

 ## Acknowledgment